aws-neuron/nki-samples/contributed/batch_invariance/EXPLAINER.md

 after tile 8 (K=  512):  PSUM = 170.673172  ← differs: 170.673157 vs 170.673172 ✗
 ```

-Divergence appears **at the very first shared checkpoint** (K=128) and compounds from there.
-This is happening inside the float32 PSUM — before any output cast.
+Divergence appears **at the very first shared checkpoint** (K=128) and compounds.
+This is inside the float32 PSUM — before any output cast.

 ### Why bfloat16 products are identical but float32 products are not